Jump To the Part You Need

 As a part of a growing OEM manufacturing company here in China, it is a must for me to do research on business in China.
 I did not only research on current news and recent events but also dug deep to business headliners in China the last five years.
 Here is a collection of business headliners I can share to you.
-These headliners are not only limited to the supply and manufacturing industry but involve China commerce in general.
+These headliners are not only limited to the supply and custom manufacturing industry but involve China commerce in general.

 Qualcomm Settles with China, for now (Dec 2014)

 The settlement of China’s anti-trust probe into Qualcomm Inc intensified global scrutiny of the firm’s highly profitable patent licensing business as China’s National Development and Reform Commission (NDRC) finished its 13-month investigation about the U.S. chipmaker.

 The NDRC, one of China’s anti-trust regulator and inspection company, said it suspects Qualcomm of overcharging and abusing its market position in wireless communication standards.
 Qualcomm is expected by industry sources to agree to changes in how it charges royalties on cellphones sold in China based on the fact Qualcomm earned about half of its global revenue of $26.5 billion in China for the fiscal year ended Sept.
 28.

 Update: A very similar agreement was reached between Qualcomm and Apple in early 2019, unsurprising keeping these old new in mind.